GoogleChrome/web.dev/src/site/content/en/blog/logical-property-shorthands/index.md

 a logical arm reference, **contextual to the individual**.
 {% endAside %}

-Have you ever inspected the `p` element in Chrome DevTools??
+Have you ever inspected the `p` element in Chrome DevTools?
 If so, you might have noticed that the [default User Agent styles](https://html.spec.whatwg.org/multipage/rendering.html#flow-content-3:~:text=blockquote%2C%20figure%2C%20listing%2C%20p%2C%20plaintext%2C%20pre%2C,%7D) are not physical, but logical.